iot-bridge-repository/iot-bridge-backend/README.md

 FIREBASE_SERVICE_ACCOUNT_KEY=your-firebase-service-account-key
 ```

-NODE_ENV → Choose "development" for development mode or "production" for production mode.

 EMAIL_SERVICE_PASSWORD → Do not use your regular Gmail password.
 Use an App Password from Google.

 🔗 How to get an App Password: